Read the archive blog

 Access and reproduction conditions

 Unless otherwise stated, the papers are available subject to the usual conditions of access to archives and manuscripts material, after the completion of a ‘Reader’s Undertaking’.

 Certain clinical files are restricted and readers must additionally complete a Restricted Access application form to apply for access.

 Researchers who wish to publish material must seek copyright permission from the copyright owner, the Melanie Klein Trust.

 Work in the archives

-Material in German is in the process of being transcribed and translated by the Melanie Klein Trust.
-Elizabeth Spillius was the Honorary Archivist for the Trust for many years.
+Material in German is currently being transcribed and translated by the Melanie Klein Trust.
+Elizabeth Spillius was the honorary archivist for the Trust for many years.
 Since 2014 the post has been held by Jane Milton, who is continuing her predecessor’s work of making the archives more available to scholars and facilitating publication of interesting material.